Munib al-Masri: Early life

-His wealth is rooted in the oil and gas business, but much of his investments fall under the Edgo Group, his holding company which operates in contracting, industrial development, trading, distribution and representation, project development, operation and maintenance.

-Between 1998 and 2000 he built a house which he named Beit Falasteen or "House of Palestine", near Nablus, inspired by Andrea Palladio's Villa Capra "La Rotonda".

-He is married to Angela Masri and they have four sons, Rabih, Mazen, Omar and Leith, and two daughters Mai Masri and Dina.
+Al-Masri made his fortune in the oil industry, then returned to the West Bank in the 1990s and founded a stock exchange in Nablus.

+Political life

+Al-Masri was a close friend and confidant of Palestinian Liberation Organization leader Yasser Arafat.
+He repeatedly turned down offers to become Prime Minister of the Palestinian Authority.

+In the 2000s, al-Masri founded the Muntada Forum, a Palestinian lobbying group aimed at promoting reform and dialogue among the warring Palestinian factions.

 Peace efforts

 Al-Masri has stated that he has been working for the last 40 years to bring about a long lasting peace between Palestinians and Israelis.
 He would like to see an independent Palestine living in peace and harmony with Israel.

 In May 2013, al-Masri and high-level Israeli high-tech entrepreneur Yossi Vardi unveiled the Breaking the Impasse (BTI) Initiative at the World Economic Forum held at the Dead Sea.
 At the launch, al-Masri stated, "It’s not for us to iron out the details.
 We are worried by the status quo.
 We want to change the status quo… Now the Israeli and Palestinian side [of the initiative] are very honest in their appeal: They want to break the impasse… They want the two sides to negotiate… to push all the parties to engage in real negotiations."

 The BTI Forum was hosted by King Abdullah of Jordan and attended by John Kerry, Shimon Peres and Mahmoud Abbas.
 Breaking the Impasse initiatives goal is to encourage and support political leaders to work towards a two-state solution. al-Masri has stated that he will keep working towards achieving peace through the 2002 Arab Peace Initiative, which, like the Fez Initiative, offers Israel full recognition and normal relations with the Arabs in the context of comprehensive peace.